Tamil Canadians: Media

 Much of the Tamil language media in Canada is based in Toronto, while some centres operate in Montreal.
 A community magazine, Thamizhar Mathiyil (Amidst Tamils), has been published since 1990 and has grown to several hundred pages in length.
 Ten alternative weekly Tamil language newspapers are distributed primarily in Toronto and Montreal.
 The Monsoon Journal and the Tamil Mirror are English language newspapers created and targeted at Tamils.
 Four Tamil language radio stations broadcast out of Toronto and Montreal as well.
-Three Tamil language online News Thetamiljournal.com (The Tamil Journal தமிழ் இதழ்), television stations (Tamil Vision International, Tamil One, and Tamil Entertainment Television) are based in Toronto.
+Three Tamil language online News (The Tamil Journal தமிழ் இதழ்), television stations (Tamil Vision International, Tamil One, and Tamil Entertainment Television) are based in Toronto.

 Social and political activity

 Various political, social and religious organizations exists among the Tamil Canadian community.
 One such organization is Canadian Tamil Congress, which works as a community and lobby group to communicate on behalf of some Tamil Canadians at the municipal, provincial, federal, and international levels.
 The Canadian Tamil Congress is the largest of these organizations with 11 chapters in the country.
 The smaller organizations are geared towards organizing kin and village groups from Sri Lanka, as well as supporting various political parties such as the Liberal Party of Canada, New Democratic Party and Conservative Party of Canada.
 Tamil candidates have participated in the political process representing various parties at municipal, provincial and federal level.
 In 2011, Rathika Sitsabaiesan was elected as the first Tamil-Canadian Member of Parliament, as a New Democrat in Scarborough-Rouge River.
 In 2018, Vijay Thanigasalam was elected to the Legislative Assembly of Ontario and currently represents Scarborough-Rouge River as a member of the Progressive Conservative Party of Ontario.
 During his time as a member, he has taken upon numerous initiatives in the Tamil Community and the Scarborough-Rouge River Riding as a whole.
 Some of his achievements include introducing Bill 104, An Act to proclaim Tamil Genocide Education Week in Ontario.
 Previously, Logan Kanapathi was the first Tamil Canadian candidate to win election to large municipal government.
 He currently serves his second term as Ward 7 councilor in the town of Markham.
 Many Hindu Temples have been built by the community to cater to its religious needs.
 Hindu Youth Network, an organization founded by Sri Lankan Tamils, is currently the largest Hindu youth movement in Canada with thousands of Hindu Tamil students and over 80% of the Hindu student groups in the country under its umbrella.
 There are also Christian churches that cater particularly to the Tamil community in Canada.

 Tamil Canadians have run multiple campaigns encouraging the donation of blood to the Canadian Blood Services organized by various Canadian Tamil organizations.
 The community also undertook a recent campaign to help SickKids Hospital, which treats 100,000 children every year.
 These campaigns were organized by the Canadian Tamil Congress, with the support of many social and community organizations.